AVP gene: Promoter region

 The AVP gene promoter region consists of an E-box element located 150 residues upstreams of the transcription start site, which binds mammalian clock proteins CLOCK and BMAL1 involved in generating circadian rhythms in the suprachiasmatic nucleus (SCN).
 BMAL1 and CLOCK gene knockouts in the SCN (Bmal-/- and clk-/-) eliminate rhythmicity in AVP mRNA expression, confirming that binding of the protein heterodimers to the E-box element is necessary for the intrinsic circadian pattern of the AVP gene.
-In addition to the E-box element, the promoter region of the AVP gene also contains a cAMP response element (CRE) site that is involved in gene expression regulation.
-Daily rhythms in the phosphorylation of the CRE binding protein (CREB) supports that these elements also contribute to circadian rhythmicity of the gene expression.
+In addition to the E-box element, the promoter region of the AVP gene also contains a cyclic AMP (cAMP) response element (CRE) site that is involved in gene expression regulation.
+Daily rhythms in the phosphorylation of the CRE-binding protein (CREB) support a contribution of this element to circadian rhythmicity of the gene's expression.
 CRE/CREB-mediated regulation of the AVP gene is activated through the cAMP activation of Ras signaling pathways, culminating in the MAP kinase phosphorylation of the CREB transcription factor.

 Transcription of the AVP gene to produce AVP mRNA has daily rhythms, with mRNA levels peaking during the subjective day and reaching their lowest point in the subject night.
 This rhythm is regulated by the binding of circadian proteins to the E-box, along with transcriptional regulation of other elements, including the CRE in the promoter region.